cashAddressPolynomialModulo(v: readonly number[]): number

 Note that the coefficients are elements of GF(32), here represented as decimal numbers between [].
 In this finite field, addition is just XOR of the corresponding numbers.
 For example, [27] + [13] = [27 ^ 13] = [22].
 Multiplication is more complicated, and requires treating the bits of values themselves as coefficients of a polynomial over a smaller field, GF(2), and multiplying those polynomials mod a^5 + a^3 + 1.
 For example, [5] * [26] = (a^2 + 1) * (a^4 + a^3 + a) = (a^4 + a^3 + a) * a^2 + (a^4 + a^3 + a) = a^6 + a^5 + a^4 + a = a^3 + 1 (mod a^5 + a^3 + 1) = [9].

-contains the bit-packed coefficients of the polynomial constructed from just the values of v that were processed so far, mod g(x).
-In the above example,c
+were processed so far, mod g(x).
+In the above example, c

 .